crhall-writing/crhall-writing.github.io/_poems/Keats.md

 layout: poem
 ---
 the elegy to Keats
-that called Adonais
+that mourned Adonais

 I know you know it
 and if you didn’t
-I’d have no fascination of you
+I’d have no fascination with you

 but---oh, maybe
 now is the time